Importance: Value of importance and desire to be important

 Many people desire to be important or to make a difference to the world: they want their existence to matter.
 This desire is usually paired with the requirement that it is realized through intentional actions that express the values one holds dear.
 In this regard, the desire for importance is closely related to the desire of leading a meaningful life.
 So to become important by accidentally bumping into something and thereby causing an unintended butterfly effect would not satisfy this desire for most people.
-In a similar way, having important effects, not through actions, but by refraining from actions, usually also does not qualify as fulfilling this desire.
+Similarly, having important effects, not through actions, but by refraining from actions, usually also does not qualify as fulfilling this desire.
 So a short drive to the supermarket does not fulfill the agent's desire for importance because they refrained from running over any of the pedestrians they passed on the way.

 This issue raises the question of the value of importance, i.e. whether it is good for a person to be important or whether this should be desired.
 This also has a moral dimension since it determines whether the motivation to become important is morally acceptable or misguided.
 Becoming important is good at least in the sense that it fulfills the desire of these people.
 However, the deeper question is whether importance has a value independent of such specific desires.
 Being important can also have various other side effects.
 Some of them may be beneficial by helping the person achieve something else they desire, like fame or power.
 But for others, such side effects may hinder them.
-For example, a spy may find it very difficult to continue in their discreet line of business if they become well-known due to their importance.
+For example, a spy may find it very difficult to continue in their discreet line of business if they become well known due to their importance.